esheldon/desdb/README.md

     username
     pass

-And make sure the file is not readable or writable to others
+And make sure the file is not readable or writable by others

     chmod go-rw ~/.desdb_pass